 Which Protein Powder Should You Use?

 This form of powder typically has a low level of fat and cholesterol content when compared to regular whey protein.
-It is also higher in carbohydrates that come in the form of lactose, which is a sugar compound derived from glucose, most commonly found in milk.
+It’s also higher in carbohydrates which come in the form of lactose – a sugar compound derived from glucose, most commonly found in milk.
 Whey concentrate is also seen as the cheapest and most common form of protein powder on the market today.

 Simply being a by-product of cheese/milk curds, it is used by many bodybuilders and athletes to increase protein consumption to allow for greater muscle tissue within the body.
 The protein levels in whey concentrate can also vary greatly with companies offering powders or supplements containing anywhere between 40-90% protein content per serving, depending on the source.
 Concentrate will also have a higher level of lactose within the compound, which will result in an increase in both sugar and carbohydrate levels in the protein.